jptwining/Abundance-mediated-interaction-model/README.md

 **3. allNY_2013-2021_7dayocc_americanmarten_detection_nondetection.csv**

 This file contains detection/non-detection data for American marten between the years of 2013-2021 in New York state.
 Each row is a site, each column is an occasion, each cell is a detection/non-detection record.
+Used as operations matrix in the script.

+**3. 7daycountDetectionsmartenNZ**

+This file contains the count data for marten between the years of 2016-2018 in the Northern Zone of New York state.
+Each row is a site, each column in an occasion, each cell is a summary of 24hr detection/non-detection records for a weekly occasion.

 **4. allNY_2013_2021_7dayocc_coyote_counts.csv**

 This file contains the count data for coyote between the years of 2013-2021 in New York state.
-Each row is a site, each column is an occasion, each cell is a detection/non-detection record.
+Each row is a site, each column is an occasion, eeach cell is a summary of 24hr detection/non-detection records for a weekly occasion.

 **5. allNY_2013-2021_7dayocc_fisher_counts.csv**

 This file contains the count data for fisher between the years of 2013-2021 in New York state.
-Each row is a site, each column is an occasion, each cell is a detection/non-detection record.
+Each row is a site, each column is an occasion, each cell is a summary of 24hr detection/non-detection records for a weekly occasion.

 **6. 7dayoccDetectionswhitetaileddeerNZ.csv**